jenli810006995/Jen-Li-Chen.github.io/README.md

 6. Challenges

-   * Not all the states in the Chesapeake Bay area have comprehensively data in the 5-year window.
+   * Not all the states in the Chesapeake Bay area have comprehensive data in the 5-year window.
    * Most data sets are in large magnitude, and hope to be able to access data sets in the FTP in the near future

 7. Recommendation